The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

-The university’s journey from ‘Tounis College’ to the world-class institution it is today was often a lively one as it navigated its way through the stormy waters of Scotland’s political, religious and social evolution.
-This is its story.
+It was often a lively one as it navigated its way through the stormy waters of Scotland’s political, religious and social evolution.

-The institution which is now over 400 years old consists of three colleges which collectively host 20 schools.
 With sub-units, centres, institutes, support services, associated staff, students, distinguished alumni and you have a vast legacy to explore.

-However, given the chance to cherry-pick there are some intriguing historical tidbits to reflect on and fascinating characters to meet and earmark for further research.
+However, given the chance to cherry-pick, there are some intriguing historical tidbits to reflect on and fascinating characters to meet and earmark for further research.

 It could be argued that the first tentative steps on this academic passage began with the death of Robert Reid.